kubeedge/kubeedge/README.md

 ### Release 2.0 and Future
 - Build service mesh with KubeEdge and Istio
 - Enable function as a service at Edge
-- Support more types of device protocols to Edge node sunch as AMQP, BlueTooth, ZigBee, etc.
+- Support more types of device protocols to Edge node such as AMQP, BlueTooth, ZigBee, etc.
 - Evaluate and enable super large scale of Edge clusters with thousands of Edge nodes and millions of devices
 - Enable intelligent scheduling of apps. to large scale of Edge nodes
 - etc.